Be a Good Bird Landlord With a Purple Martin House

 How to Choose a Purple Martin House

 Purple martins are colony nesters, which means they nest in groups.
-Whether you choose gourd houses or an apartment-style birdhouse, offer six to 12 cavities.
+Whether you choose gourds or an apartment-style model, place your purple martin houses in an open area that is 40 to 60 feet away from trees and at least 12 to 18 feet above the ground.
 Purple martins are one of the only birds that will tolerate swaying birdhouses.
-Place the purple martin house in an open area that is 40 to 60 feet away from trees and at least 12 to 18 feet above the ground.
-The houses should be painted white, to reflect heat, and each apartment should measure at least 6 x 6 x 6 inches.
-The entrance hole should be 2 1/8 inches.
-Learn more requirements at purplemartin.org.

 How to Be a Purple Martin Landlord

 Just like monitoring bluebird houses, being a purple martin landlord takes time and commitment.
 In summer, boxes must be kept free of non-native house sparrows.
 In late fall, boxes must be cleaned and closed.
 But it’s all worth the effort.
 Hosting purple martins means you’ll get to enjoy these feathered good neighbors during spring and summer before they fly the coop in fall.
 Do purple martins eat mosquitoes?
 Here’s what you should know.

 “Purple martin houses are a hub of activity.
 It’s fascinating to watch purple martins come and go.
-I love to watch for the youngsters poking their heads out of the boxes,” says Ken Keffer, naturalist.
+I love to watch for the youngsters poking their heads out of the boxes,” says naturalist and nature writer Ken Keffer.